Three Owner Survivor: 1983 Mazda RX-7 – Sold?

 September 27, 2021 Update – the private seller just lowered their asking price by $1,000 from $13,500 to $12,500.

 If you fancy a starter classic that seems likely to appreciate, the first-generation Mazda RX-7 is a good place to start.
 With sharp looks and a novel powerplant, the RX-7 has the right ingredients to be a sure-fire gainer in the collector car marketplace.
-This 1983 model was recently listed here on Craigslist in the Hudson Valley region of New York State and is said to be a California car with just three owners and an asking price of $13,500.
+This 1983 model was originally listed in September 2021 on Craigslist in the Hudson Valley region of New York State and is said to be a California car with just three owners and an asking price of $13,500.
 Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has priced his RX-7 in a sweet spot, as an “Excellent” car is valued at $21,100 and a “Good” condition model is worth $10,600.
-If you are serious about buying this Mazda, you can start the conversation by emailing the seller here.
-When you do, please remember to mention you saw his rotary-powered coupe featured here on GuysWithRides.com.

 The RX-7 has been an affordable classic for some time.
 The reasons for this are not obvious, outside of the fact that the Japanese sports cars always seem to lag behind their European counterparts.
 In the case of cars that slide all the way down the value curve, they are often discarded by the time they reach their third owners after a costly repair or body rot (or both) proves too much for a weak-willed commitment.
 The RX-7 these days is no longer a throwaway vehicle, but the third generation FD chassis cars have been the leaders in the pricing books for Mazda’s predominant sports car.
 Still, the first-generation models (like seemingly every initial run of a sports model) are lighter, lither, and simpler to own, and the FB cars fit that mold to a T.